-For the Sunset process to reach its full potential, each Texan must be able to fully and equally participate in every phase of the Sunset review.
-Individuals with a disability or other special need have the right under the Americans with Disabilities Act (ADA) to a reasonable accommodation in order to facilitate participation in the Sunset process.
-The Sunset Advisory Commission fully supports and encourages such participation and will work with anyone making a request to provide reasonable accommodations.
+For the Sunset process to reach its full potential, everyone must be able to fully and equally participate in every phase of a Sunset review.
+Individuals with a disability or other special need have the right under the Americans with Disabilities Act (ADA) to reasonable accommodations to facilitate participation in the Sunset process.
+The Sunset Advisory Commission fully supports and encourages such participation and will work with anyone making a request for reasonable accommodations.

 Following are examples of the types of accommodations that may be available with sufficient advance notice, generally four business days before the meeting date to allow staff time to make arrangements for requested equipment or services.